Virginia Council on Women

 About the Council

-The Virginia Council on Women (Council) is established by § 2.2-2630 as an advisory council in the Executive branch of state government.
-The purpose of the Council is to identify ways in which women can reach their full potential and make their full contribution to society and the Commonwealth.
+The Council on Women (the "Council") is established as an advisory council, within the meaning of § 2.2-2100, in the executive branch of state government.
+The purpose of the Council shall be to advise the Governor on matters pertaining to women and ways to improve their educational, professional, cultural, and governmental status within the Commonwealth.

 - Determine the studies and research to be conducted by the Council;